Wii system software: Television Friend Channel (Japan only)

-The Television Friend Channel allowed Wii users to check what programs are on the television.
+The Television Friend Channel allowed Wii users to view programs that are on the television.
 Content was provided by Guide Plus.
 It was developed by HAL Laboratory.
-The channel had been said to be "very fun and Nintendo-esque".
+The channel was stated to be "very fun and Nintendo-esque".
 A "stamp" feature allowed users to mark programs of interest with a Mii-themed stamp.
 If an e-mail address or mobile phone number would have been registered in the address book, the channel could send out an alert 30 minutes prior to the start of the selected program.
 The channel tracked the stamps of all Wii users and allowed users to rate programs on a five-star scale.
 Additionally, when the channel was active the Wii Remote could be used to change the TV's volume and channel so that users can tune into their shows by way of the channel.
 The Television Friend Channel launched in Japan on March 4, 2008, and was discontinued on July 24, 2011, due to the shutdown of analog television broadcasts in Japan.
-It was never launched outside Japan, as most countries, unlike Japan, have a guide built into set-top boxes and/or TVs.
-The Television Friend Channel was succeeded by the now-defunct Nintendo TVii, which was standardized for the Wii U console.
+It was never launched outside Japan, as most countries, unlike Japan, have a guide built into set-top boxes or televisions.
+The Television Friend Channel was succeeded by Nintendo TVii, which was standardized for the Wii U console.
 It also had the Kirby 1-UP sound, since it was made by HAL Laboratory.
 This was later removed before the release of the channel.

 Digicam Print Channel (Japan only)

 The Digicam Print Channel was a channel developed in collaboration with Fujifilm that allowed users to import their digital photos from an SD card and place them into templates for printable photo books and business cards through a software wizard.
 The user was also able to place their Mii on a business card.
 The completed design would then be sent online to Fujifilm who printed and delivered the completed product to the user.
 The processing of individual photos was also available.

-The Digicam Print Channel became available from July 23, 2008 in Japan, and ceased operation on June 26, 2013.
+The Digicam Print Channel became available from July 23, 2008, in Japan, and was discontinued on June 26, 2013.

 Today and Tomorrow Channel

 The Today and Tomorrow Channel became available in Japan on December 2, 2008, and in Europe, Australia, and South Korea on September 9, 2009.
 The channel was developed in collaboration with Media Kobo and allows users to view fortunes for up to six Miis across five categories: love, work, study, communications, and money.
 The channel also features a compatibility test that compares two Miis, and also gives out "lucky words" that must be interpreted by the user.
 The channel uses Mii birthdate data, but users must input a birth year when they are loaded onto the channel.
-This channel was never released in North America, and although it was discontinued on January 30, 2019 with the Wii Shop Channel discontinuation, it can still be redownloaded if obtained before the Wii Shop Channels closure.
+This channel was never released in North America, and although the channel cannot be obtained after January 30, 2019, with the Wii Shop Channel discontinuation, it continues to be redownloaded if obtained before the Wii Shop Channels closure.